 9. Scuff Mark Eraser

-Vinyl floors can be the victim of scuff marks way too often.
-These can be frustrating to deal with since they’re not the easiest to remove.
+Vinyl floors are the victim of scuff marks way too often.
+These are frustrating to deal with since they’re not the easiest to remove.

 However, one great hack we’ve tried is using WD-40 lubricant to buff out the marks.
 Add the lubricant to a cloth or towel and rub it into the mark — watch it as it disappears.

 If you can’t find WD-40, you can use an oil such as jojoba.
 When you’re done, use a water and vinegar solution to remove the oil from the floor.